Do you like your cookies chewy? This is the best chewy cookies recipe ever!

 If you are really organized, you can make this cookie dough and place it in the fridge overnight (covered with plastic wrap).
 Now that is a plan I should try.
 The dough will be ready and waiting.

-When baking cookies, I like to line my cookie sheets with *reusable parchment or use *silicone mats.
+When baking cookies, I like to line my cookie sheets with parchment paper or silicone mats.
 This keeps the chocolate chips from sticking to the pan.

-When it comes to scooping, you can do it the old fashioned way with a spoon and your hands.
+When it comes to scooping, you can do it the old-fashioned way with a spoon and your hands.
 The “scoop and roll” method.
-I like using *cookie/ice cream scoop.
+I like using a cookie or small ice cream scoop.
 I find it much faster, and the cookies are much more uniform in size.

 - substitute butter for shortening